digitalbazaar/minimal-cipher/README.md

 ## Install

 - Node.js 14+ required.
+- [Streams API][] required.
+Older browsers and Node.js <18 must use a polyfill.
-- WebCrypto required.
+- [Web Crypto API][] required.
 Older browsers and Node.js 14 must use a polyfill.
-- WebStreams required.
-Older browsers and Node.js <18 must use a polyfill.

 To install locally (for development):